Head of Content

 When selling a Section 106 property, you must comply with covenant restrictions and often involve local authorities in the process.

-Renting out a Section 106 property may require council permission, and letting out the property is often prohibited under the provisions of the agreement.
+Renting out a Section 106 property may require council permission and this is sometimes prohibited under the provisions of the agreement.
 Additionally, Section 106 properties typically cannot be used for holiday lets or short-term rentals.

 In conclusion, understanding the intricacies of Section 106 mortgages is crucial for securing a mortgage and navigating the property market.